For many students, federal financial aid is the lifeline that funds their college degree.

 Federal Pell Grant

 Most often awarded to undergraduate students, Pell Grants are available to students who display exceptional financial need.
 They typically don’t need to be repaid.
 The amount of aid you can receive depends on the following factors:

 - Your EFC

 - Your status as a full-time or part-time student

 - Your plans to attend school for a full academic year or less

 The maximum Pell Grant award for the 2019-20 school year is $6,195.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Students work part time, and their pay is subsidized by the federal government up to a certain number of hours each semester.
-This form of aid acts as typical wages and doesn’t need to be repaid.
+Under federal work-study, students work part time, and their pay is subsidized by the federal government up to a certain number of hours each semester.
+This form of aid acts as typical wages.
+Undergraduates, for example, are paid by the hour.
+With work-study, you’ll earn at least minimum wage, and the money you earn doesn’t need to be repaid.